SambhavJain26/Online-Auction-System/README.md

 # Online-Auction-System
-This is the project for online auction system
+This is a project for online auction system